aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 When a new version of `construct-hub-docgen` is released (e.g `2.0.0`):

 - If the backend picks up this version first, the resolved version in the closure will be `2.0.0`.
 This will conflict with the version that the front-end requires, and thus fail at install time.
 - If the front-end picks up this version first, it will be updated and a new version will be released that depends on `2.0.0`.
 At this point, when backend dependencies are upgraded, both `construct-hub-docgen`, and the front-end itself are upgraded, which is the desired outcome.

-> In addition, so that don't rely on `npm` behavior to reject this change, we can write a unit test that compares the schema version being used by the front-end, and compare it to the one being used by the backend, they have to match.
+> In addition, so that don't rely on `npm` behavior to reject this change, we can write a unit test that compares the schema version being used by the front-end, to the one being used by the backend, they have to match.

 This mechanism enforces that when the backend picks up a new version major of the schema, it will have to pick up a new version of the front-end that supports it.

 From this point on, we just need to make sure we deploy the front-end first in the CDK application.